Last month BOSCH released eMTB mode, a hotly anticipated software update that is available for the BOSCH Performance Line CX mid-drive system.

-If there was one criticism I had during my more technical e-MTB rides, it was there was almost too much power in certain situations.
+If there was one criticism I had during my more technical e-MTB rides, it was there was too much power in certain situations (hard to imagine huh?!).

 The new e-MTB mode addresses this through a firmware update which replaces the current Sport Pedal Assist mode with an Electric Mountain Bike Mode (e-MTB for short).
 Sport Pedal Assist mode provides a 210% multiplication of rider effort.
 Replacing it with e-MTB mode changes this to between 120% and 300%.